aurielfournier/CV/Auriel_Fournier_CV.md

 ## Peer-Reviewed Publications

 <!---
-- a - *In Review* Butler, C.J., **Fournier, A.M.V.**, Wilson, Jennifer K. Using Multiple Stable Isotopes to Investigate Migratory Connectivity in Yellow Rails, LeConte's Sparrows, and Sedge Wrens.
+*In Review* Butler, C.J., **Fournier, A.M.V.**, Wilson, Jennifer K. Using Multiple Stable Isotopes to Investigate Migratory Connectivity in Yellow Rails, LeConte's Sparrows, and Sedge Wrens.

-- c - *In Review* **Fournier, A.M.V.**, Mengel, D.C., Krementz, D.G.
-Virginia and Yellow Rail Autumn Migration Phenology and Habitat Use in the Mississippi Flyway b *In Review* **Fournier, A.M.V.**, Krementz, D.G., Mengel, D.C.
+*In Review* **Fournier, A.M.V.**, Mengel, D.C., Krementz, D.G.
+Virginia and Yellow Rail Autumn Migration Phenology and Habitat Use in the Mississippi Flyway

+*In Review* **Fournier, A.M.V.**, Krementz, D.G., Mengel, D.C.
 Autumn Migration Habitat Use of Sora in the Mississippi Flyway

+*In Review* **Fournier, A.M.V.**, Krementz, D.G.
+Confirmation of diving and swimming behavior in the Sora (Porzana carolina)
 -->

  8 **Fournier, A.M.V.**, Drake K.L., Tozer D.C. *Accepted* Species distribution models improve isotope-based migratory connectivity estimates of wetland-dependent birds **Journal of Avian Biology**